AminAminifar/info/_pages/about.md

   - /about.html
 ---

-Amin Aminifar received his Ph.D. degree in computer science from the Western Norway University of Applied Sciences, Bergen, Norway, in 2022.
-He is currently a ZITI postdoctoral fellow at the Institute of Computer Engineering (ZITI), Heidelberg University, Germany.
+Amin Aminifar is a ZITI postdoctoral fellow at the Institute of Computer Engineering (ZITI), Heidelberg University, Germany.
+He received his Ph.D. degree in computer science from the Western Norway University of Applied Sciences, Bergen, Norway, in 2022.

 Research Topics
 ======